What Is Tokenization?

 There are several technologies available to tokenize data so that hackers get nothing of value.
 Here we take a deeper dive into tokenization and when to use it, how it works, the types of data it can protect, the types of tokenization available and how tokenization can work for online data.

 TrustCommerce was the first company to formulate the concept of tokenization in 2001.
 When their client needed a way to reduce the risks of storing cardholder data, they created something called TC Citadel — the first iteration of what we now know as data tokenization.
 This first iteration allowed for safe and secure payment transactions without the need to store cardholder data on their servers.

-Tokenization is the process of removing sensitive information from your internal system — where it’s vulnerable to hackers — and replacing it with a one-of-a-kind token that is unreadable, even if hackers manage to breach your systems.
-The token is usually a random sequence of numbers or letters that the organization’s internal systems can use at little risk while the original data is held securely in a token vault.
+Like previously stated above, tokenization is the process of removing sensitive information, like social security numbers and credit card and payment information, from an organization’s internal system — where it’s vulnerable to hackers — and replacing it with a one-of-a-kind token that is unreadable, even if hackers manage to breach your systems.
+A token is a random sequence of numbers or letters that the organization’s internal systems can use at little risk while the original data is held securely in a token vault.

-Rather than becoming outdated, tokenization has only become more critical.
-In today’s IoT world, we’re creating a staggering 2.5 quintillion bytes of data daily — through social media, healthcare, eCommerce, and more — and more data means more need for protection.
+Rather than becoming outdated, tokenization has only become more critical in the current security landscape.
+In today’s IoT world, we’re creating a staggering 2.5 quintillion bytes of data daily — through social media, healthcare, eCommerce and more — and more data means more need for protection.
 Along with an increase in data, the continued surge in data cybercrimes has also created a high demand for tokenized data security and cloud-based solutions.